sea-kg/ctf01d/README.md

 ## Preapre checker

-### 1. In first you need add to section 'checkers' `config.yml` file for jury system
+### 1. Firstly you need to add `config.yml` file to the 'checkers' section for a jury system

 For example: